Download your FREE Nutritious Snack Guide

 We all know being active offers health benefits – specifically, decreased risk for diabetes, high blood pressure, osteoporosis, depression, stress and anxiety (Statistics Canada, 2015).
 However, only one in five (or 20%) of Canadians achieve the recommended 150 minutes (2.5 hours) of physical activity per week.

-Actions to Promote Getting Active:
+Actions to Promote Getting Active for Self-Care:

 1. Choose a form of movement that feels good for your body.
 For instance, this could mean going for a walk, doing stretches or pole dancing.